Expanding universe. Expanding mind.

 What is the origin of the universe, stars, and planets?
 How do stars die?
 How will the universe end?
 Astronomers study some of the biggest questions known today.

-If you are interested in solving large problems with big ideas, astronomy is your major.
+Astronomy is the major for you if you are interested in solving large problems with big ideas.
 In our program, you will expand your mind using tools that can be applied to multiple problems.
 Apply today!

 Think outside the world.